appatalks/appatalks/README.md

 - 💬 Ask me about my love for all things Star Trek 🖖
 - 😄 Pronouns: He/Him
 - ⚡ Science, Fact and the Pursuit of Knowledge
+- 📫 Want to reach out to me?
+[Create a Secret Gist](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists) and send me the URL.
+-
 ## Quote of the Day

 > "Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win." - Sun Tzu